 When an SSD application and EIS is lodged, the department will place the EIS on public exhibition for a minimum of 28 days.
 The community, key stakeholders and government authorities will be invited to make a submission on the proposal during the public exhibition period.
 As part of its assessment of the application the department will consider all issues raised in submissions.

-To find out more information and view EfW proposals you can visit our Major Projects website by clicking on the tiles below.
+To find out more information and view Energy from Waste proposals, visit our Major Projects website by clicking on the tiles below.

 For each project we encourage you to sign-up for project alerts at the Major Projects website to stay informed about the latest developments.